tagazok/my-workshops/static-web-apps/tutorial.md

 Here, you can see that the GitHub Action is going to be triggered every time there is a `push` on the `main branch` or every time a pull request is `opened`, `synchronize`, `reopened` or `closed`.
 As we want our website to be redeployed automaticaly every time we push on our main branch, this is perfect!

-Take a few minutes to read the YAML file and understand what exactly happens when the GitHub action is triggered.
+Take a few minutes to read the YAML file and understand what exactly happens when the GitHub Action is triggered.
 You can see that most of the information you entered when you created your Static Web App on Azure is here.

 <div class="box tip">
 The YAML file is in your GitHub repository so you can edit it!
 Your frontend site folder name changed?
 No problem, just edit the file and push it on GitHub.